Click for possible route/stop changes on the day of your tour.

 Few cities in America offer such a charming and rich historical travel experience than that of Key West.
-With today’s new normal, it’s important to find social distancing approved activities around the breathtaking city, worth exploring.
-Luckily, Key West has plenty of fun social distancing approved options available to enjoy.
-Whether it be visiting a historical landmark or strolling a lush garden, there’s a ton of social distancing approved activities worth discovering.
-Here are just a few of the exciting options around Key West that are open right now and practicing proper social distancing protocols.
+With today’s new normal, it’s important to find approved activities around the breathtaking city, worth exploring.
+Whether it be visiting a historical landmark or strolling a lush garden, there’s a ton of approved activities worth discovering.
+Here are just a few of the exciting options around Key West that are open right now.

 Top 10 Activities & Attractions